simonmichael/hledger/hledger/Hledger/Cli/Commands/Holdings.md

   -t --tree                 list/tree mode: show accounts as a tree.
 Amounts
                             include subaccount amounts.
   -N --no-total             omit the final total row
+     --round=TYPE           how much rounding or padding should be done when displaying amounts ?
+                            none - show original decimal digits
+                            soft - just add or remove decimal zeros to match precision
+                            hard - round amounts to precision (default) all  - also round cost amounts to precision
 ```

 This command is a work in progress.